 I suggest it to fertility clients and take it myself daily.
-I’ve seen it ease the symptoms of PMS, endometriosis and it is helpful in couple who are trying to conceive.
+I’ve seen it ease the symptoms of PMS, endometriosis, and it is helpful for couples who are trying to conceive.
 I personally also use it throughout pregnancy, even in the first trimester, as I’ve never seen any conclusive reason not to and the health benefits are wonderful during pregnancy, but I’d definitely consult a midwife or doctor before taking any herb while pregnant.

 According to Mountain Rose Herbs: “Raspberry leaf tea has been used for centuries as a folk medicine to treat canker sores, cold sores, and gingivitis in persons of all ages and anemia, leg cramps, diarrhea, and morning sickness in pregnant women, and as a uterine relaxant.
 Commentators frequently state that recent scientific research found no benefit in raspberry tea for expectant mothers, but this is not correct.
 The study published in the Journal of Midwifery and Women’s Health in 2001 found that women who drank raspberry leaf tea had shorter labor, and fewer of their babies were delivered by forceps.
 The other study, published in the Australian College of Midwives Journal, cited in The Natural Pharmacist as saying there was “no” benefit to the herb for pregnant women, actually stated: “The findings also suggest ingestion of the drug might decrease the likelihood of pre and post-term gestation.
 An unexpected finding in this study seems to indicate that women who ingest raspberry leaf might be less likely to receive an artificial rupture of their membranes, or require a caesarean section, forceps or vacuum birth than the women in the control group.”
 In other words, scientific studies show that drinking raspberry tea actually is beneficial during pregnancy.”